aosabook/500lines/modeller/chapter.md

 the AABB in the centre of each of its planes.
 However if the user clicks on the corner of the Sphere's AABB, the collision will be detected with the Sphere, even if the user intended to click past the Sphere onto something behind it.

-To address this limitation, a production modeller will use a more sophisticated selection algorithm.
+To address this limitation, a production modeller would use a more sophisticated selection algorithm.
 These algorithms are usually based on Ray-Object intersection, but there are many improvements that can be made over the AABB implementation.
 For example, the picking algorithm could do an exact intersection test with each type of Node.
 Doing exact intersection means that each type of Node must have its own implementation of Ray intersection.
-Intersection with arbitrary objects is much more complex than AABB intersection, so there is also a performance penalty to be paid for using exact intersection.
-The performance penalty can be assuages by using increasingly sophisticated algorithms for collision detection.
-Often, these will involve partitioning the scene into Cubes, and only testing for intersection in cubes that the ray actually hits.
+Intersection with arbitrary objects is much more complex than AABB intersection, so there is also a performance penalty for using exact intersection.
+The performance penalty can be offset by using increasingly sophisticated algorithms for collision detection.
+Often, these will involve partitioning the scene, and only testing for intersection in partitions that are hit by the ray.

 #### Transformating Nodes
 A selected node can be moved, resized, or colorized.